 There are several techniques used to collect samples for diagnosing yeast dermatitis:

-Once the sample is obtained, it will be examined under a microscope to reach the diagnosis.
+Once the sample is obtained, it is examined by a veterinary pathologist under the microscope.

 How is yeast dermatitis treated?